NIRD - National Infrastructure for Research Data

 The NIRD storage system consists of SFA14K controllers, 10 TB NL-SAS drives with a total capacity of 12 PiB in addition to a centralized file system (IBM GridScaler) supporting multiple file, block and object protocols.
 Sigma2 will provide the storage infrastructure with resources for the next 4 – 5 years through multiple upgrades and is expected to triple in capacity during its life-time.

 To gain access to the storage services, a formal application is required.
-The process is explained at the User Access page.
+The process is explained at the How to apply for a user account page.

 login3.nird.sigma2.no.
 Those are